HungNM-Developer/HungNguyen571999/README.md

 - 🖼 I'm also learning design skill on Figma and Photoshop
 - ✊ Visit ours blazing community at [fb.com/gdsc.hsu](https://www.facebook.com/gdsc.hsu) Google Developer Student Clubs
 - 👨🏻‍💻 I’m looking to collaborate on open source projects
-- ⚡ Func fact: I'm a guys with all most of *tech* interests in "`IoT, Hardware, Protocol,...`" things are weird at my 🏠
 - 🔗 [LinkedIn](https://www.linkedin.com/in/hùng-nguyễn-5077561a6/) for work!
 [CV](https://github.com/HungNguyen571999/HungNguyen571999/blob/main/CV.pdf)

 <div>